zaps166/QMPlay2/README.md

 ## Deinterlacing

 Video interlacing is automatically detected by QMPlay2.
 Go to "Settings->Video filters" for more options.
-If you have fast CPU (or low video resolution) you can use "Yadif 2x" deinterlacing filter for better quality.
+If you have fast CPU (or low video resolution), you can use "Yadif 2x" deinterlacing filter for better quality.

-You can enable deinterlacing filter on non-interlaced video if necessary (some interlaced videos may not have interlacing data), but remember to revert this settings on any other video!
-Otherwise the video quality will be worse and performance will be worse!
+You can enable deinterlacing filter on non-interlaced video if necessary (some interlaced videos may not have interlacing data), but remember to revert this setting on any other video!
+Otherwise the video quality and performance will be worse!

-Hardware accelerated video decoding uses its own video filtering, so the CPU deinterlacing method (e.g. "Yadif 2x") does nothing in this case.
+Hardware-accelerated video decoding uses its own video filtering, so the CPU deinterlacing method (e.g. "Yadif 2x") does nothing in this case.
 Of course you can adjust other deinterlacing settings in case of hardware acceleration.

 Vulkan renderer has Yadif deinterlacing filter which is used by default for CPU decoded videos.
-You can change this behavior it in Vulkan renderer settings.
-Moreover Yadif Vulkan filter is used for hardware decoded videos.
+You can change this behavior in Vulkan renderer settings.
+Moreover, Yadif Vulkan filter is used for hardware-decoded videos.

 Chroma plane if pixel format is not YUV420 when XVideo or DirectDraw is used as video output may not be properly deinterlaced.